 Large vehicles in traffic (Give space)

 Large vehicles in traffic (Give space) is about how you as a driver ensure safety and flow when meeting and overtaking large vehicles like trucks and buses.
 For general advice on positioning and driving method, see Positioning and driving method.
 For techniques for safe overtaking, see Overtaking and lane change.
 For a defensive approach, see Defensive driving.
+For more on blind spots, see Blind spots around heavy vehicles.
 Large vehicles in traffic (Give space)

 Why give space to large vehicles?